RustPython/RustPython/README.md

 >>>>>
 ```

-(The `rustpython-*` crates are currently yanked from crates.io due to being out
-of date and not building on newer rust versions; we hope to release a new
-version Soon™)

 If you'd like to make https requests, you can enable the `ssl` feature, which
 also lets you install the `pip` package manager.
 Note that on Windows, you may
 need to install OpenSSL, or you can enable the `ssl-vendor` feature instead,